ethantv1234567890/ServerAntiRaid/README.md

 **NOTE: This is not recommended for beginners.
 Please learn the basics of Python before attempting to use this code!**

 This is a basic moderation bot that you can add on to to suit your own needs.
-Feel free to contribute anything you want here via a push request The best way to prevent raids is to enable *two-factor authentication* on your account and guild, adding a stricter verification level, enabling explicit content filter, and to give out administrative permissions with caution.
+Feel free to contribute anything you want here.
+The best way to prevent raids is to enable *two-factor authentication* on your account and guild, adding a stricter verification level, enabling explicit content filter, and to give out administrative permissions with caution.

 ![AntiRaid Icon created by me!](AntiRaid.png)